 If that does not work, you can check the emails in your spam folder and see if you find the respective email alerts there.
 You can then change the settings accordingly.

 Sending messages to your providers

-In the case of any queries, you can message your providers through MyChart, given that he/she is a UMMH provider.
+In the case of any queries, you can message your providers through MyChart, given that he/she is a UMMH providers.
 The messages will be conveyed to the clinical support staff who are stationed at your provider’s office.
 The available providers on the care team will be those with whom you have had appointments in the previous 3 years.

 Make sure your message content consists of only one subject for each message so that is it easier for the care team to prioritize you and reach out to you faster.
 You will get a response back within 2 days in general.
 If not, directly call the office of your provider instead of leaving a message.
 Bear in mind that you should not apply this in the case of emergencies.

 You can also attach images to your message if it helps your case better.
 The maximum limit is 3 images and a size of 5 MB overall.
 Your image should hold relevance to your clinical query.

 If you have forgotten the password to your MyChart account, you can simply click on the “Forgot password” option that you will find in the log-in portion of the website.
 Even if that does not work, you will need to contact CVS Health.